The Passenger (2023 American film): Plot

-Benson then drives Randy to the school where Mrs. Beard works to get her home address so Randy can reconcile with his regret.
+Benson then drives Randy to the school where Miss Beard works to get her home address so Randy can reconcile with his regret.
 Benson recognizes the vice principal as he is leaving the office and interacts with him briefly to confirm his identity; the principal was his former third-grade teacher.
 Benson then follows the vice principal outside and viciously beats him, but Randy stops the beating because of the rule Benson set for Randy.

-At Mrs. Beard's house, Randy learns that she does not blame him for the accident and that the direction in which her life went ultimately ended on a positive note despite her missing eye.
-As their meeting comes to a close, Mrs. Beard receives a phone call from the elementary school and she is told about the vice principal's ultimately fatal beating.
+At Miss Beard's house, Randy learns that she does not blame him for the accident and that the direction in which her life went ultimately ended on a positive note despite her missing eye.
+As their meeting comes to a close, Miss Beard receives a phone call from the elementary school and she is told about the vice principal's ultimately fatal beating.
 She mentions the assault to Randy and Benson before seeing Benson's freshly injured knuckles.
-Benson then pulls his gun on Mrs. Beard, but Randy tells Benson not to kill her, after which Benson takes Mrs. Beard hostage and plans to drive out of the city.
+Benson then pulls his gun on Miss Beard, but Randy tells Benson not to kill her, after which Benson takes Miss Beard hostage and plans to drive out of the city.

 The three return to the diner from earlier and, while in the restroom, Randy calls the police.
 They are confronted by the waitress from earlier; still angered by Benson’s insult, she berates him until Benson shoots her in the leg.
 Randy tries to stop Benson, and they hear the sound of police sirens.
-Thinking Mrs. Beard called the police, Benson attempts to shoot her, but instead shoots Randy in the shoulder as he is in the way.
+Thinking Miss Beard called the police, Benson attempts to shoot her, but instead shoots Randy in the shoulder as he is in the way.
 Benson quickly goes to help Randy, and Randy confesses he was the one who called the police, having stolen Mrs. Beard's flip phone from her house.
 Accepting that his spree has come to an end, Benson reflects on his apathy and listlessness towards life having begun in his early years, then walks outside and commits suicide by cop.
 Sometime later, Randy plays with Mrs. Beard's daughter as she arrives home and he lays a firm boundary with his overbearing mother over the phone, showing that he is finally happy and has control over his own life.